who-biz/verus-pbaas/README.md

 <h2 id="chaingen">Launching a PBaaS Chain</h2>

-**Step 1: Send VRSCTEST, and Basket currencies to identity address**
+<h3 id="chaingen-fund">Step 1: Send VRSCTEST, and Basket currencies to identity address</h3>

 To launch a PBaaS chain, you will need *at least* a 10,200 VRSCTEST balance in the address registered to your newly generated identity.
 Once again, we can send to either the identity's canonical name, or the i-address associated with it.